Quidology/quidology.github.io/docs/Installation.md

 [Download source code](https://github.com/Quidology/Quidology-Desktop/archive/main.zip){: .btn }

+Make sure you have Java installed.
 Unzip the downloaded folder and follow the instructions for your operating system.

 For Windows:
 Double-click the `run.bat` file.